Chris020206/Cooldown/docs/WBS.md

 **Deliverables**: one-click installer, optional auto-start, update notifications, antivirus-friendly package.

+### 1.5 Pre-existing Process Termination (1 day)

+- **Description:** On lock activation (T0), scan running processes and terminate any that match enabled blocked apps/games (parent + child processes).
+Applies to both soft and hard locks.
+- **Deliverables:** Engine hook on `CreateLock()` to trigger termination; UI toast (“Closed X apps to enforce your lock”); Activity feed entry per terminated process.
+- **Acceptance:** If Steam/Riot are open at T0, they close within ≤1s; re-launch attempts remain blocked for the lock duration.

 **Phase 1 Success Criteria**

 - User can install and use the UI without the console